The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 2) the duty of the state and the duty of every citizen;

-3) the care of the inhabitants of the forest themselves;
+3) care of the forest inhabitants themselves;

 What forest do we call taiga?

-What tree is the symbol of Russia?
+Which tree is the symbol of Russia?

 This animal can jump from tree to tree.

-Who is the forest keeper?
+Who is the forest health officer?

 This animal can not only jump, but also fly.